 As a team we are all immensely proud of each other for the passion, determination, and hard work it has taken us to get to this stage.
 Watergum is a unique organisation – a not-for-profit and registered charity which functions like a business due to the dedicated input from its volunteer committee and hard-working employees.
-We are proud that we were able to develop this idea and turn it into a reality to the point where we are about to enter the commercial market and provide a solution to one of Australia’s most troubling environmental conundrums – cane toads.
+We are proud that we were able to develop this idea, turn it into a reality and enter the commercial market to provide a solution to one of Australia’s most troubling environmental conundrums – cane toads.

 What are your business goals over the next 12-24 months?